mymyoux/metatypescript/README.md

 It comes with a bunch of dependencies helpers and JS generations.

 The files are separated into submodules and only submodules than require recompilations will be recompiled (determined by their dependencies).
-Each submodule can be compiled **from 0.4s ot 1s** so instead to have a 20s compilation project you will have a 1s compilation project:)
+Each submodule can be compiled **from 0.4s to 1s** so instead to have a 20s compilation project you will have a 1s compilation project:)

 ##Setup